In his acceptance speech yesterday, Mitt Romney said,

 Children are a blessing, and when you have a bunch of them it requires creativity.
 Undoubtedly somebody with a large(ish) family is out there that needs a new truck that can seat 8 and still pull their fifth wheel.
 I know, you thought such a thing didn't exist, but here it is!

 I am very encouraged that Wheaton College joined the Roman Catholics in filing suit against President Obama's nationalized health care some weeks ago.
 And now, two other Evangelical colleges are doing so also: Grace College and Seminary here in Indiana and BIOLA out in Los Angeles.
+My rejoicing isn't because Evangelicals are standing up against the Democrats or President Obama, but because all three institutions have shown they see what's coming down the pike and they are on guard.
+As every church and brother in Christ should be.

 So here's where our brother Tim Keller is tonight.
 Likely he knows nothing of what he's dealing with--the PC(USA)'s a whole 'nother beast.